Martin Dempsey: Career

 With Admiral Michael Mullen set to retire as Chairman of the Joint Chiefs of Staff in September 2011, U.S. President Obama needed to select his replacement.
 The vice-chairman, Marine General James Cartwright, who was initially believed to be the front runner for the job, had fallen out of favor among senior officials in the Defense Department.
-Obama administration officials revealed on May 26, 2011, that the President would nominate Dempsey to the post of chairman.
+Obama administration officials revealed on 26 May 2011, that Obama would nominate Dempsey to the post of chairman.
 In August 2011, General Dempsey was confirmed by unanimous consent to succeed Admiral Mike Mullen as the next chairman of the Joint Chiefs of Staff.
-He was sworn in as 18th chairman of the Joint Chiefs of Staff on October 1, 2011.
-On June 26, 2013, President Barack Obama re-nominated General Dempsey to serve a second two-year term as chairman.
-Dempsey stepped down on September 25, 2015, and was replaced by General Joseph Dunford, USMC.
+He was sworn in as 18th chairman of the Joint Chiefs of Staff on 1 October 2011.
+On 26 June 2013, Obama re-nominated General Dempsey to serve a second two-year term as chairman.
+Dempsey stepped down on 25 September 2015, and was replaced by General Joseph Dunford, USMC.

-Dempsey was appointed as the chairman of USA Basketball, for a term between 2017 and 2020, and is an NBA representative.
+Dempsey was appointed as the chairman of USA Basketball in 2016.
+After eight years in the position, he was re-elected as chair in October 2024 through to the 2028 Los Angeles Olympics.

-On October 18, 2020, Dempsey was inducted into the New Jersey Hall of Fame, in the Public Service category.
+On 18 October 2020, Dempsey was inducted into the New Jersey Hall of Fame, in the Public Service category.

 Personal life

 Dempsey is married to his high school sweetheart, Deanie.
 They have three children: Chris, Megan, and Caitlin.
 Each has served in the United States Army and is married with three children.
-Chris remains on active duty as a cavalry lieutenant colonel in 1st Battalion 66th Armored Regiment, 3rd Armored Brigade, 4th Infantry Division (United States).
+Chris remains on active duty as a cavalry colonel.
 Martin and Deanie have nine grandchildren.